 I didn't sense the stranger to be any potential threat, but his Aura did feel familiar.
 Dismissing the security guard, I entered the dimly lit hall and came face to face with none other than Mos Vinci, proprietor of the Celadon Game Corner and an associate to the infamous Saffron Imperium.
 We'd last cross paths at Calypso's warehouse, where I 'encouraged' the stubborn crime family to change their attitude towards Briskomy.

-"Well look what the Glameow dragged in.", I coaxed haughtily, earning a frown in return.
+"Well look what the Glameow dragged in," I remarked teasingly, earning a frown from him.
 "I thought I made it clear that we were not to be seen doing business in public."

 I smiled whimsically to myself, as Anna's unscheduled appearance now made sense.
 "So that's why she's returned..."

 Vinci flinched.
 "What are we gonna do!"

 I glanced over my shoulder, ensuring there was no one around, then leaned towards Vinci and made my valid argument, hoping to pinpoint the fettle of his supposed loyalty.
 "The way I see it, you pulled yourself into this mess when you faxed that incriminating evidence to Lafluer and her police companions."

 The mobster looked almost disheartened.
 Fighting down a lump in his throat, he drew upon the courage to fight down my accusation, "We never would've blackmailed ya in the first place if ya hadn't acted like such a—"